• Facebook

 🧁 Other goodies

-For some Easter goodies, why not try my BEST easy chocolate bunny cake or these delicious mini egg cornflake nests (without golden syrup).
+For cute Easter dessert ideas, why not try my BEST easy chocolate bunny cake, these delicious mini egg cornflake nests (without golden syrup) or my easy mini eggs blondies and creme eggs blondies.

 Check out my full collection of Easter desserts for more great seasonal recipes!